simonappleton/markdown-cv/index.md

 *Apr 2020 - Sep 2021*
  - Developed and automated monthly reports for medical device manufacturers using a mix of technologies (R, MS SQL Server, Excel, Word)
  - Bespoke analyses and reports completed mainly in R and RMarkdown with occasional production of D3.js and ArcGIS visualisations.
- - Drove improvements in the tools and workflow of the health department's data science team bringing in new methodologies and comissioning an analysis server.
+ - Drove improvements in the tools and workflow of the health department's data science team, bringing in new methodologies and commissioning an analysis server.
  - Worked with academics and clinical experts to test the performance of an AI / computer vision diagnosis tool.
  - Worked with the internal development team using Agile methodology to deliver web based interactive data analysis in PowerBI.